renan-siqueira/simple-crawler-encrypt/Readme.md

 ## Potencial Enhancements:

 1. Implemente multi-threading to speed up the crawling process.
-2. Integrate proxy supoort to bypass rate limit or IP bans.
+2. Integrate proxy support to bypass rate limit or IP bans.
 3. Implement a database storage option for scalability and more advanced querying capabilities.